 A self-check-in kiosk is a digital, touch-enabled system that allows patients to complete the check-in process independently upon arrival at a healthcare facility.
 These kiosks are typically placed in the reception area of hospitals, clinics, or medical offices and serve as an alternative to traditional front-desk check-ins managed by staff.

-Key Features of a Self-Check-In Kiosk:
+Key Features of Self-Check-In Kiosk in Hospitals:

 - Patient Identification:

-- Allows patients to verify their identity using methods like ID cards, insurance cards, or unique identification numbers.
+Allows patients to verify their identity using methods like ID cards, insurance cards, or unique identification numbers.

 - Appointment Confirmation:

-- Patients can confirm, reschedule, or cancel appointments seamlessly.
+Patients can confirm, reschedule, or cancel appointments seamlessly.

 - Form Completion and Updates:

-- Offers digital forms for medical history updates, consent agreements, and other necessary paperwork.
+Offers digital forms for medical history updates, consent agreements, and other necessary paperwork.

 - Insurance Verification:

-- Facilitates real-time validation of insurance details, reducing billing errors.
+Facilitates real-time validation of insurance details, reducing billing errors.

 - Payment Processing:

-- Enables secure payments for copays, outstanding balances, or services.
+Enables secure payments for copays, outstanding balances, or services.

 - Language Options:

-- Provides multi-language support for accessibility.
+Provides multi-language support for accessibility.

-How Self-Check-In Kiosks Work:
+How Self-Check-In Kiosks Work in Your Hospital?

 - Welcome Screen: